If you have any questions, please get in touch with our COVID-19 Task Force here

 How to repay the VAT deferred between 21 March – 30 June 2020

-You can pay or make payments towards your deferred VAT now or at any time up to 31 March 2021.
+Alternatively, you can pay or make payments towards your deferred VAT now or at any time up to 31 March 2021.

 How?
 Transfer a payment to HMRC’s bank account by Faster Payments, CHAPS or Bacs.